-Out-of-school centres play an important role for children's development and security, and the activities constitute an important complement to the school system.
+Out-of-school centres play an important role for children's development and security, and the activities are a significant supplement to the school system.

-Out-of-school centres are intended for children from the age of six years up to and including the spring term the year the pupil turns 13.
+Out-of-school centres are intended for children from the time they begin preschool classes up to and including the spring term of the year they turn 13.
 Enrolment in out-of-school centres is to be offered as necessary, considering parents' employment or studies, or if the child has personal needs due to the family's situation in general.
-In all, some 397 000 children are enrolled at out-of-school centres.
+In all, some 426 000 children are enrolled at out-of-school centres.
 It is mainly children aged six to nine who attend these activities.
-This age group represents 83 per cent of those enrolled.
+Approximately 82 per cent of the children in this age group are enrolled.
 The majority attend out-of-school centres which are generally integrated into, and have the same management, as schools.

 The task of out-of-school centres is to supplement the school system and stimulate pupils' development and learning, as well as offer meaningful leisure time and recreation.
 Through their experience of explorative, hands-on and practical methods, out-of-school centres can help in achieving the more academic-oriented goals of schools.
 One prerequisite for pupils to perceive their time at out-of-school centres as meaningful is that activities are designed based on their needs, interests and experience.
 Great emphasis is given to encouraging pupils to develop their social skills through interaction with friends and adults.
 It is possible to integrate out-of-school educational activities with scheduled teaching within the framework of compulsory school.
 This means that the municipality may organise work so that out-of-school centre staff also work in compulsory school.

 Municipalities are obliged to offer enrolment in out-of-school centres during the part of the day children are not in preschool or school, as well as during holidays.
-Beginning the autumn term a pupil turns 10, open out-of-school services may be offered instead of out-of-school centres.
+Beginning the autumn term the pupil turns ten, activities at open out-of-school centres may be offered instead of out-of-school centres.

 Out-of-school centres are regulated by the Education Act, which is approved by the Riksdag.
 Out-of-school centres, compulsory school and the preschool class have a joint curriculum, which is approved by the Government.
 The curriculum stipulates that the preschool class, school and out-of-school centres must develop means of working together so as to enrich the all-round development and learning of each child.